hugomods/.github/profile/README.md

 ## Introduction

-Literally, it is a collection of _third party_ Hugo modules, which aims to
+Literally, it is a collection of _third party_ Hugo modules and tools, which aims to

 - Help developers quickly build modular themes with existing modules.
 - Help users extend existing theme's functionalities.